High-dimensional maximum-entropy phase space tomography using normalizing flows: Introduction

 \section{Introduction}

-Accelerators generate charged particle beams with tailored distributions in position-momentum space (phase space).
-Measuring the phase space distribution enables model-based beam optimization and control, but such measurements are challenging when the phase space is high-dimensional.
-If direct measurements \cite{Cathey_2018, Ruisard_2020, Hoover_2023} are unavailable, the distribution must be tomographically reconstructed from its projections.
-Fig.~\ref{fig:diagram} shows a typical setup, where each projection corresponds to the beam's spatial distribution after transport through an accelerator lattice (a series of electromagnetic focusing elements, such as dipole or quadrupole magnets).
-In the most challenging versions of the problem, we face a 4D or 6D reconstruction from 1D or 2D projections and (potentially) nonlinear transformations \cite{Hock_2013, Wang_2019, Wolski_2020, Wong_2022, Scheinker_2023, Wolski_2023, Jaster_2023, Roussel_2023, Roussel_2024_6d}.
+Particle accelerators generate charged particle beams with tailored distributions in position-momentum space (phase space).
+Measuring the phase space distribution in the accelerator enables model-based beam optimization and control and provides a valuable benchmark for simulation codes.
+In the absence of direct measurements \cite{Cathey_2018, Ruisard_2020, Hoover_2023}, the distribution must be reconstructed from its projections.\footnote{The 1D beam density can be measured by recording the secondary electron emission from a wire swept across the beam.
+Scintillating screens provide 2D projections of electron beams or low-intensity, low-energy hadron beams.
+2D projections of higher energy hadron beams are only available from specialized diagnostics such as laser wires \cite{Liu_2020}.} Fig.~\ref{fig:diagram} illustrates a generic setup in which the beam is measured under varying accelerator conditions and reconstructed at a location upstream of the measurement device.

+If the accelerator linearly transforms the phase space coordinates and does not couple the three planes of motion, one can reconstruct the 2D phase space distribution using conventional tomography algorithms.
+It is more challenging to reconstruct the 4D or 6D phase space distribution.
+Many conventional algorithms represent the distribution on a grid and face massive storage requirements as the phase space dimension scales \cite{Wolski_2020}.
+Several authors have developed new algorithms and diagnostics to sidestep this issue and fit 4D phase space distributions to 2D projections \cite{Hock_2013, Wang_2019, Wolski_2020, Marchetti_2021, Wolski_2023, Roussel_2023}.
+Recent work has also explored extensions to 5D and 6D phase space \cite{Scheinker_2023, Jaster_2024, Roussel_2024_6d}.

-It is possible for 6D reconstructions to be severely ill-posed.
-Since the measured dimension is fixed, the set of feasible distributions---those consistent with the measurements---may proliferate with the phase space dimension.
-The total number of views can be limited to tens, compared to hundreds in industrial or medical applications.
-We generally do not know the information-maximizing set of 6D phase space transformations under given measurement conditions, and accelerator constraints place many transformations out of reach.
-And we do not know the level to which modeling or measurement errors propagate through the 6D reconstruction.
+An additional challenge is that high-dimensional reconstructions may be ill-posed; since the measured dimension is fixed, the set of feasible distributions (those consistent with the measurements) may proliferate with the phase space dimension.
+It is usually infeasible to compensate by exponentially increasing the number of measurements, as one is typically limited to tens of views because of slow diagnostic devices and limited beam time.
+Additionally, it is not yet clear how to derive the information-maximizing set of high-dimensional phase space transformations under given measurement conditions---and in any case, accelerator constraints place many transformations out of reach.